aguirrealvaro/ui-kit/README.md

 - Toggle
 - Trigger
 - Popover and Tooltip?
-- colors, variant to colorScheme
+- colors, variant to colorScheme, kind to variant
+- forwardRef, shadcn?
 - theme